 Ideas for group facilitation that foster compassion & deep listening

 Arts-based curriculum that matches the rigorous work of victim-offender dialogue or reconciliation processes

 Personal growth, processing, closure in a circle of caring witnesses

 Beyond Partition: Part of the United States of Asian America Festival of the API Cultural Center, this workshop is a space for healing, critical consciousness, and creative expression for members of the South Asian diaspora.
 We will address collective trauma from 1947 Partition, the largest human displacement in recorded history, and other fault lines and fractured memories of colonization, casteism, language politics, Islamaphobia, and intergenerational cross-currents of religious conflict.
 We will dive into the art of apology, physical storytelling, role and role reversal, and the sculpting of emotions.
-May 5 and May 12 from 1-4 pm at the Flight Deck.
-Application/enrollment form pending.

 ACTual Troupe: Eleven Bay Area based Theatre of the Oppressed practitioners convened to support campaigns, organizations and movements with creative direct action, direct assessments and direct dialogue about the most critical issues of our time.
 Our primary forum play "We Are Gathered Here Today; A Forum Play for Black Lives" was about police picnics, racial profiling, gentrification, media and incarceration as a driver of our economy.
 (2016-17)